Published:

 What documents are needed for pre-approval?

-You’ll typically need proof of income, employment, debts, and a credit report.
+You’ll typically need proof of income, employment, assets, debts, and credit information.

 Will pre-approval lock in my interest rate?

-Borrowers can’t lock until they have a property specified and have a mutually signed contract.
+No. You can’t lock a rate until a property is specified and there is a mutually signed contract.

 Can pre-approval be denied later?